gardener/cc-utils/_sources/pipeline_job.rst.txt

 .. note::

   For non-ASCII or non-alphanumeric characters, the behaviour is undefined.
-Usage of those characters is forbidden for used-defined identifiers.
+Usage of those characters is forbidden for user-defined identifiers.

 Environment Variables from repositories